pascallaliberte/sharpen.page/_posts/2020-09-11-via-negativa-inverse-product-advice.md

 > Avoid building a product **that nobody is going to want to use**.

+And on finding out what people want:

+> Don't listen to what customers say **when they're making stuff up**.

 ---

 Those negative statements sound obvious.
 Avoiding the worst sounds simplistic.